RaenonX-DL/site-devops/DEPLOY-POST.md

 3. Configure as needed.
   - Deployment group should be something like `DL Site Front Deployment Group`

+This mainly does the VM - Azure Pipelines linking work, so that the CD created in the future can use the deployment group linked in step 3.

 ## Configure DNS

 Use an unused submodain first to check if the app is public.